I found freedom inside the prison

 Yoga in prison… how come?

 Isabel: We started 2,5 years ago.
-The rugby teacher of the prison asked us if we wanted to try with yoga there.
+The rugby teacher of the prison asked us if we wanted to try yoga there.
 When the door of the prison opened… something inside started to open as well.
 Seven locks, lots of security and you get into the place where prisoners sleep.
 You stay with them, with no police.
 A very strong experience.
 Since then we come regularly, every Thursday.
 The first day when we asked them if they wanted to do yoga, they didn’t even know what yoga is, but whatever you offer them, they say yes.
 They are warriors already.
 They want to change something.

 Vicky: I think at the beginning yoga didn’t interest them at all.
 They call us “gente de la calle”, people of the street.
 People who are coming to visit them.
-Whoever come is welcomed.
+Whoever comes is welcomed.
 Yoga was just a sort of stretching for them.
 But meeting by meeting something started to change inside them and we could feel it.
 When you enter the prison and you start to feel free… you know that something is happening.

-Why you decided to do it?
+Why did you decide to do it?

 Vicky: When you start to see what yoga does to your life, when you experience it yourself, you want to share it with others.
 I never thought to go to prison, I thought I can help my husband, my family, my students.
 But then the idea of the prison came.
 There was not much thinking, something inside said: yes.
 Yoga is a way to set free from everything, from what you are attached to, from what scares you.
 It has to do with prison, go to a place where they are physically imprisoned, but maybe it’s also about an inner cage.
 Yoga - call it as it suits you ... a philosophy, a way of living - it really does change things… They become calmer, they start to smile, look into your eyes.
 They start to have routine, discipline.
 They started to prepare themselves, physically, prepare the place, wash everything.
 That’s the first important change.
 They used to live doing nothing, just waiting in prison to go out to commit another crime.
 With yoga they started to look inside.
 They started to trust us, especially when they realized we are volunteers, we come only because of them.
 They started to think they are worth something.